Bechev/Bechev.github.io/_posts/2018-03-03-the_first_project.markdown

 It's fine.
 I'll pick another search engine.
 I'm French.
 Let's promote the French tech.
 I'll scrap qwant.com.
 Who doesn't want their privacy preserved in while using CLI after all ;).

 I'll skip on the frustrating learning curve on the require, require all, absolute path, cd. cd.., losing my code because of error of manipulation (do not forget to commit every 2 lines of code - lesson learned.

 I start by building an MVP of my app with dummy results.
-Easy, done in less than one hour.
-I start with everything in a CLI object.
-I create the user interaction flow.
-Ok, now is time to extract all the results in a scrapper object.
+I start with including everything in a CLI object and create the user interaction flow.Ok, now is time to extract all the results in a scrapper object.
 Still with dummy results.
 The scrapper object is ready.
+Easy, done in less than one hour.

 Now, the *plat de resistance*.
 Let's scrap.
-The website seems easy to scrap. all the results of the search engine have the same class.
-Well ordered.
+The website seems easy to scrap. all the results of the search engine have the same css classes and are well ordered.
 A  .collect should work perfectly.
 Let's try to scrap the title of an article first.
 Hmmmm.. interesting, not working.
 Let's see what I missed...
-All seems correct to me.
+All seems correct to me though.
 Really weird.
 It's ok.
 An office hour for this project is starting, maybe I missed something.
 I'll just attend and ask.
 Well, the answer is not very encouraging.
 The website I need to scrap is built in ajax.
 I need to virtually load the website before collecting the HTML with Nokogiri.
 I'll try to see how to do that with Selenium-webdriver, watir-webdriver etc. I can't figure out how to do that.
 It's ok.
 I'll schedule a 30 min 1:1 session.
 No spots available before a couple of days.
 I won't lose my time.
 I'll build another scraper in case I can't figure out this one